frederic-perez/AmE-dictionary/data/dictionary.md

 __dysfunctional__
 __dysgraphia__ _n_
 __dyslipidemia__ _n_ An abnormal concentration of lipids or lipoproteins in the blood.
+__dysmorphia__ _n_ Any of various psychological disorders whose sufferers believe that their body is wrong or inadequate, such as anorexia, bulimia, and muscle dysmorphia.
 __dyspepsia__ _n_ Disturbed digestion. _Syn_ indigestion, upset stomach
 __dysphemism__ _n_
 __dysphoria__ _n_ :four: An emotional state characterized by anxiety, depression, or unease.